 The Memorial Sloan Kettering Cancer Center (MSK) Resources for Life After Cancer (RLAC) Program provides support services after your treatment is finished.
 To learn more about these services, call 646-888-8106.

-Also, you may find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
+You may also find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
 Through our Patient-to-Patient Support Program, you have a chance to speak with former patients and caregivers.
 To learn more about this service, call 212-639-5007.Back to top

-For additional online information, visit LIBGUIDES on MSKCC’s library website at http://library.mskcc.org or the mesothelioma cancer section of www.mskcc.org.
-You can also contact the library reference staff at 212-639-7439 for help.Back to top
+For additional online information, visit LIBGUIDES on MSK’s library website at library.mskcc.org or the mesothelioma cancer section of www.mskcc.org.
+You can also call the library reference staff at 212-639-7439 for help.Back to top